Junkyykl/events-visualization/README.md

-# Event-based Eye Tracking Challenge--Solution
+# Event-based Eye Tracking Challenge--1st Solution
 This is the code for the Event-based Eye Tracking CVPR 2025 Challenge.

 ## Requirements